setWFState Step

 Description:

 This step is used to set the workflow states while executing the instance.
-For e.g. a buisness proposal life cycle has these stage; Pre-proposal, RFP/Opportunity, Pre-writing, Submission, Award, Progress Management and Follow Up.
-We can configure the workflow with appropriate life cycle stages using this process step.
-The current stage of business proposals (during run time) can be easily identified during process instance review.
+For example, a business proposal life cycle includes the following stages; Pre-proposal, RFP/Opportunity, Pre-writing, Submission, Award, Progress Management, and Follow Up.
+We can configure the workflow with the appropriate life cycle stages using this process step.
+The current stage of business proposals (at run time) can be easily identified during process instance review.

 Inputs